-Members of our Board who are also officers or employees of the Company do not receive compensation for their services as directors.
+Members of the Board who are also officers or employees of the Company do not receive compensation for their services as directors.

 Our non-employee directors are entitled to receive an annual retainer in the amount of \$60,000, plus an additional annual payment of \$20,000 for the chairperson and \$15,000 for each other member of the audit committee and \$15,000 for the chairperson and \$10,000 for each other member of the compensation committee and nominating and corporate governance committee, with such amounts paid in quarterly installments.
-We also provided our non-employee directors with equity compensation under our 2016 Equity Incentive Plan, or the 2016 Plan, as additional compensation and incentive.
+We also provided our non-employee directors with equity compensation under our 2024 Equity Incentive Plan (the "2024 Plan"), as additional compensation and incentive.
 On the date of each annual meeting of stockholders, each of our non-employee directors receives an annual equity award with a value of \$100,000 that vests on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.
-For a more detailed description of director compensation and benefits, see "2022 Director Compensation" included elsewhere in this proxy statement.
+For a more detailed description of director compensation and benefits, see "2024 Director Compensation" included elsewhere in this proxy statement.

-How often did the Board meet in 2022?
+How often did the Board meet in 2024?

-The Board held two in-person meetings and four virtual meetings during the year ended December 31, 2022, as well as took action by written consent.
+The Board held one in-person meeting and eight virtual meetings during the year ended December 31, 2024.
 Each director attended all of the meetings of the Board and the meetings of the committees on which he served.
-During 2022, our non-management directors met in executive sessions four times.
+During 2024, our non-management directors met in executive sessions five times.